evert-arias/evert-arias/README.md

-Hi 👋 My name is Evert Arias
+Hi 👋 my name is Evert Arias
 ============================

-Software Developer
+Software Engineer
 ------------------

 * 🌍  I'm based in Florida, U.S.A